 You might also like this: Lavender: Propagating, Growing, Harvesting, & Use

-Choose a well-draining soil with pH levels ranging from 6.0 to 8.0.
+Choose a well-draining soil with pH levels ranging from 6.0 to 8.0, thyme doesn’t care for wet soils.
 They won’t need a lot of soil amendments but some organic matter like compost will go a long way.
-Give the plants a thorough watering only when the soil is completely dry.
+Give your new plants a thorough watering only when the soil is completely dry.
 Otherwise, you’ll risk waterlogging them.

 Thyme plants need plenty of sunlight.
 Outdoor, place them in an area that receives full sun.
 If you want to plant them indoor, place containers on a sunny windowsill.